 Feature2 - Web Literacy

-In the age of mass communication, citizens are expected to critically evaluate the contents of mass media, select information wisely, and form rational opinions regarding public issues.
+In the age of mass communication and social media, citizens are expected to critically evaluate the contents of mass media, form rational opinions regarding public issues, and engage with the public with their viewpoints.
 This is known as “media literacy.”
 Nowadays, moreover, opinions expressed on the web in blogs, tweets, and web news sites are becoming as important as newspaper editorials or commentaries in TV news.
 In this program, students learn “web literacy” in addition to “media literacy,” in order to work as communication experts in contemporary society.

 Message from Program Head